DataDog/hiring-engineers/answers.md

 *`nano` is vagrant's built-in text editor.*

-I referred[tags best practices](https://docs.datadoghq.com/getting_started/tagging/#tags-best-practices) while creating my tags.
-The above command opened datadog.yaml file in my terminal.
+I referred [tags best practices](https://docs.datadoghq.com/getting_started/tagging/#tags-best-practices) while creating my tags.
+The above command opened `datadog.yaml` file in my terminal.
 I then added my respective tags to this file using the correct format as seen in the following image -

 ![datadog.yaml](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/tags%20file.png)

-I then closed the file saving changes (using Cntrl + X) and restarted the agent
+I then closed the file, saving the changes (using Ctrl + X) and restarted the agent:

 ```shell
   $ sudo service datadog-agent restart
 ```

 These tags could be reflected on the datadog webapp hostmap.
-To observe these changes, I navigated to Host Map under Infrastructure tab on the left navigation of datadog webapp.
+To observe these changes, I navigated to `Host Map` under `Infrastructure` tab on the navigation pane of datadog webapp.
 My Host Map with tags could be seen there as below -

 ![host map tags](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/tags.png)

 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-Installed PostgreSQL on virtual machine.
-I have used PostgreSQL for this assignment as I’ve used it for a number of projects while pursuing my Masters in CS.
+Installed `PostgreSQL` on virtual machine.
+I used PostgreSQL for this assignment as I’ve used it for a number of projects while pursuing my Masters in CS.
 I referred [PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04).

 **Step 1**:
-Installed postgresql using the following commands on my terminal
+Installed postgresql using the following commands on my terminal:

 ```shell
   $ sudo apt-get update